yosoufe/SelfStudyRobotics/myApp/readme.md

 Of course you need to chagne the serial numbers according to your sensors.
 Use `rs-enumerate-devices` from realsense library to find out serial numbers of your sensors.

+# Next step
+Okay, calibrations is working but the results after the calibration is not any better.
+This either means the calibration is actually not working, or the error that I currently see is not bevause of the calibration issues or the error that is caused by uncalibrated system is not visible due to errors of the T265 pose measurement.
+So what now?

+Now I would like to invest some time on learning comen techniques for pointcloud registeration methods.
+I found [this video](https://youtu.be/uwNdLdRozeA) and [this video](https://youtu.be/lRENNVC-FjM) which is talking about a registeration method and also an overview of some of methods.

+But its algorithm needs features as an input.
+And is talking about Open3d library offering some feature extraction method like FPFH and also 3DSmoothNet.

+So lets start with learnong about features in 3d point cloud.